angular-schule/website-articles/blog/2019-07-resolvers/README.md

 This is the place where we define all necessary operations and return the result – usually as an Observable.

 The `resolve()` method will be called by the router with some arguments, from which we can get information about the route that will be navigated to.
-The following example shows a resolver that loads a book by a specific ISBN that comes from a route parameter.
+The following example shows a resolver that loads a book by a specific key that comes from a route parameter (in our case a unique "International Standard Book Number" (ISBN)).

 ```ts
 import { Injectable } from '@angular/core';